simonakom/shop-api/README.md

 - You are able to create, update, delete a shop
 - You are able to assign a shop item to a shop
-- You are able to create, update, delete a shopItem
+- You are able to create, update, delete a shop item
 - You are not able to delete a shop if it has items available

 ## Prerequisites